MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst.de-de/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**. --->

-### Aufgabe 3: Grundlegendes zum Microsoft Defender for Cloud-Dashboard
+### Aufgabe 2: Grundlegendes zum Microsoft Defender für Cloud-Dashboard

 1. Geben Sie in der Suchleiste des Microsoft Azure-Portals *Defender* ein und wählen Sie dann **Microsoft Defender für Cloud**.